mathieucarbou/YaSolR/docs/manual.md

 > ##### IMPORTANT
 >
-> If you change one of these settings in the hardware section, please restart the corresponding hardware or the YaSolR device.
+> If you change one of these settings, please restart the device.
 {: .block-important }

 #### Grid Frequency